drewsilcock/silcock-dev/src/content/blog/how-postgres-stores-data-on-disk.md

 ## Updates

 - 2024-08-05 – Rephrased the explanation of logical decoding based on [HN comment from dfox](https://news.ycombinator.com/item?id=41160109), added explanation of why checksums are all 0 after [HN discussion](https://news.ycombinator.com/item?id=41160233), expanded teaser for future TOAST post.
+- 2024-08-15 – On suggestion of [jmholla on HN](https://news.ycombinator.com/item?id=41172885), replace Python decoding with xxd tool one-liner.